 Skip to main content

-What if I am moving into Illinois with a vehicle I own that needs to be titled?
+What do I file if I am moving into Illinois with a vehicle I own that needs to be titled?

-If you originally purchased your vehicle from a dealer, lending institution, leasing company, or other retailer, you must use Form RUT-25 when you bring the vehicle into Illinois.
+If you originally purchased your vehicle from a retailer (e.g., dealer, lending institution, leasing company), you must file Form RUT-25 when you bring the vehicle into Illinois.
 You should attach a copy of the bill of sale or other proof of the purchase price.
-If you are an individual moving into Illinois and had the vehicle titled in another state for more than three months, no Illinois tax is due, but you still must file Form RUT-25 to reflect that fact.
+If you are a nonresident individual moving into Illinois and had used the vehicle in another state for more than 3 months, no Illinois use tax is due, but you still must file Form RUT-25 to reflect that fact.
+Please note that the nonresident exemption applies only to nonresident individuals and does not apply to nonresident business entities relocating to Illinois.
+See 35 ILCS 105/3-7086 Ill.
+Adm.
+Code 150.315.

-If you originally purchased (or acquired by gift or transfer) your vehicle from an individual or other private party, you must use Form RUT-50 when you bring the vehicle into Illinois.
-If you are an individual moving into Illinois and had the vehicle titled in another state for more than three months, no Illinois tax is due, but you still must file Form RUT-50 to reflect that fact.
+If you originally acquired your vehicle by purchase, gift, or transfer from an individual or other private party, you must file Form RUT-50 when you bring the vehicle into Illinois.
+If you are a nonresident individual moving into Illinois and had used the vehicle in another state for more than 3 months, no Illinois use tax is due, but you still must file Form RUT-50 to reflect that fact.
+Please note that the nonresident exemption applies only to nonresident individuals and does not apply to nonresident business entities relocating to Illinois.
+See 35 ILCS 105/3-7086 Ill.
+Adm.
+Code 150.315.

 These forms are generally obtained when you license and title your vehicle at a local driver's license facility or currency exchange.
 Do not make copies of the forms prior to completing.
 These forms have unique transaction numbers that should not be duplicated.
 Doing so could delay processing.